Yegmina/ecoHack/README.md

-# EcoHack
+# CityEcho

 A comprehensive, gamified frontend interface for measuring and understanding urban energy solutions' environmental impact.
-EcoHack transforms complex energy data into understandable metrics for citizens, policymakers, and investors.
+CityEcho transforms complex energy data into understandable metrics for citizens, policymakers, and investors.

 ## Features